GerardPianta/VaporRyder/README.md

 Vapor Ryder is a retro-styled space game of Marco Polo.
 Find the exit by following the sound of the beacon and the direction its light hits you while avoiding asteroids and space debris.
 Large asteroids explode on impact with other hazards splitting into smaller chunks.
 Satellite energy waves deplete your available fuel.
 Black holes swallow objects and teleport them to a random location.
 Levels increase in difficulty procedurally as you advance.

-All scripting done in C#

-All Art Assets created by myself.

 # Vapor Ryder was created with Unity version 2017.2.0
 Vapor Ryder can be played at http://gerard3d.com/vaporRyder/vaporRyder.html